couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 # Best Practices

-The ARM templates aim to configure Couchbase according to our recommended best practices on Azure.
+The Azure Resource Manager (ARM) templates aim to configure Couchbase according to our recommended best practices on Azure.
+Couchbase recommends ARM for all deployments on Azure.
+We do not recommend Azure Service Manager (ASM).

 ## Compute